 Future of diagnosis

-Scientists are investigating a number of disease markers and diagnostic tests, such as genes, disease-related proteins and imaging procedures, which may accurately and reliably indicate whether you have Alzheimer's disease and how much the disease has progressed.
+Scientists are investigating a number of disease markers and diagnostic tests, such as genes, disease-related proteins and imaging procedures, which may accurately and reliably indicate whether you have Alzheimer's dementia and how much the disease has progressed.
 However, more research on these tests is necessary.

 Benefit of an early diagnosis

-It's true that if you have Alzheimer's or a related disease, doctors can't offer a cure.
+It's true that if you have Alzheimer's dementia or a related disease, doctors can't offer a cure.
 But getting an early diagnosis can be beneficial.
 Knowing what you can do is just as important as knowing what you can't do.
 If a person has another treatable condition that's causing the cognitive impairment or somehow complicating the impairment, then doctors can start treatments.

-For those with Alzheimer's disease, doctors can offer drug and nondrug interventions that may ease the burden of the disease.
+For those with Alzheimer's dementia, doctors can offer drug and nondrug interventions that may ease the burden of the disease.
 Doctors often prescribe drugs that may slow the decline in memory and other cognitive skills.
 You may also be able to participate in clinical trials.

 Also, doctors can teach you and your caregivers about strategies to enhance your living environment, establish routines, plan activities and manage changes in skills to minimize the effect of the disease on your everyday life.